For conservation practitioners, planners, and land managers

 Place data in real management context.

-Land ownership, BLM allotments, habitat designations, and Sagebrush Conservation Design tiers.
+Public and protected lands, BLM allotments, habitat designations, and Sagebrush Conservation Design tiers.

 Watershed & Prioritization Layers